The big picture: why energy data matters

 Key takeaways

-- GB generates tens of billions of energy data points every day: 1.92 billion smart meter readings, 69 million SCADA points per hour per large DNO, and continuous gas chromatograph measurements.
+- GB generates tens of billions of energy data points every day: 1.92 billion smart meter readings, about 69 million SCADA points per hour per large DNO, and continuous gas chromatograph measurements.

-- No tension has a clean answer - every decision involves trading one legitimate goal against another.
+- No tension has a clean answer.
+Every decision involves trading one legitimate goal against another.

 Standards and sources cited in this module